Campus Engagement Meets Social Distancing

 We’ve seen universities leverage Guidebook mobile apps to communicate to remote students, engage prospective students, and keep larger campus communities informed.
-Our mobile apps, which have historically supported large events such as Welcome Weekend or Commencement, are now keeping universities like Stanford, Centre College, and University of Oregon connected.
+Our mobile apps, which have historically supported large events such as Welcome Weekend or Commencement, are now keeping universities like Stanford, Centre College, and the University of Oregon connected.

 Let’s look at how mobile is stepping in to ensure higher education institutions continue to engage communities.